What exactly is this vaccine trial?

 Do participants pay for the screening, the investigational vaccine or the follow-up visits?

-No, they do not have to pay for screening, the investigational vaccine or placebo or follow-up visits.
-There is no cost for participating in this vaccine trial.
+No. There is no cost for participating in this vaccine trial.

 Will I get COVID-19 from the investigational vaccine?